Grow Huge Dahlia Blooms With These 7 Simple Steps

 Dahlias are notorious for snapping, often due to the wind but sometimes for no apparent reason.

-I normally support dahlias with green plastic-coated metal stakes as they blend in with the foliage and are sturdy enough to prevent the dahlia stems from snapping.
+I normally support potted dahlias with green plastic-coated metal stakes as they blend in with the foliage and are sturdy enough to prevent the dahlia stems from snapping.
 I use adjustable ties to keep the delicate dahlia stems close to the stakes, so they grow upright and vertical as much as possible.

-Unfortunately, dahlia flowers that are grown deliberately to be as large as possible are heavier and require more support.
+Unfortunately, dahlia flowers that are grown deliberately to be as large as possible are heavier and often require more support.

-The best way to prevent the stems from snapping is to use a metal or timber frame.
+The best way to prevent the stems from snapping is to use a metal frame.
 I suggest avoiding flimsy frames and supports and going for something sturdier and thicker as dahlias can get very heavy.

 Step 7: Consistent Watering

 I’ve been growing dahlias for years, and I’ve learned that they like a good flood of water once or twice a week during the summer, and if grown in pots, they should be watered daily when it’s scorching.